 The first step in our seduction process is arousal.
 We can arouse interest in our learning solutions in 3 ways mentally, emotionally and physically.

-A pedagogical agent is considered to have higher social presence than other online mediated media because pedagogical agents provide emotional context, which can lead to affective arousal
+An avatar is considered to have higher social presence than other online mediated media because avatars provide emotional context, which can lead to affective arousal

 Beware The Anti Climax